JamesMoody/emoody.net/README.md

 # eMoody.net
 This is the code for my personal website.
-It's just my personal crazyness.
+It's just my crazyness.

 God - Family - Code